lauracowen/lauracowen.github.io/_posts/migrating-wordpress-github.md

 Migration process seems to have replaced punctuation symbols with their respective ascii codes; eg an ellipsis (`...`) with `	&#8230;`.

+## Fixing missing images

+Occasionally, images missing.
+May have been missing already from my Wordpress blog and I hadn't noticed.
+Anyway, I went through and re-added any images I could find.

 ## Things not yet working

 * Embedded pins from Pinterest and slides from Slideshare.
 Don't know how to insert the `<script>...</script>` line into markdown in the right place to work.
 Decided not to bother investigating much as not all the images I needed appear to still be uploaded to my Pinterest board.
 So just replaced with static images.